sheldonreddy/DotNet/README.md

 4. windowsService [C#]
 	* This project implements a basic WindowsService which, one started via the Services Settings, logs a timestamp every 5 seconds.

+5. TelegramMessengerClient_RequestAuthCode [C#]
+	* This GUI is used to request an Authentication Code for a specific Telegram User Cell Number.
+	* The Authentication Code can be used as input to the TelegramMessengerClient in it's AppConfig File.